Rathfarnham: Historical features

-Military Road
+R115 road

-Rathfarnham is the start of the Military Road.
-This road through the Wicklow Mountains (still in use mainly for tourist traffic) was built at the beginning of the 19th century to open up the Wicklow Mountains to the British Army to assist them in putting down the insurgents who were hiding there following the Irish Rebellion of 1798.
-Rathfarnham itself was the scene of some skirmishes in the early days of the Rising which extended to the final battle in "Raheen" (now Raheen City) in County Wexford.
+Rathfarnham contains the start of the R115 road.
+The road, constructed through the Wicklow Mountains and still in use primarily for tourist traffic was constructed from 1800 to 1809 to assist Crown forces in tracking down United Irishmen insurgents who were hiding in the Wicklow Mountains following the Irish Rebellion of 1798.
+Rathfarnham itself was the scene of a number skirmishes in the early days of the rebellion between the United Irishmen and government forces.

-Construction commenced on 12 August 1800 and was completed in October 1809.
+Construction of the road commenced on 12 August 1800 and was completed in October 1809.
 The road starts outside the Yellow House, passes the head of Glencree, with a spur down that valley to Enniskerry, rises to the Sally Gap and then dips down to Laragh, over the hills into Glenmalure, and finishes at Aghavannagh.
 Well-known sections also include the Featherbed Mountain, the section below Kippure Mountain.
-The total distance was 34 Irish Miles, of which the spur to Enniskerry was 5 Irish Miles.
-The engineer in charge was Alexander Taylor (born in 1746), who was responsible for many other roads in the country, including some "Turnpike Roads", which are Toll Roads.
+The total distance was 34 Irish miles, of which the spur to Enniskerry was 5 Irish miles.
+The engineer in charge was Alexander Taylor (born in 1746), who was responsible for many other roads in the country, including some "turnpike roads", which are toll roads.